Nekomimi-YT/Schnacker/README.md

 * As a user with a visual impairment, I want to use a chat app that is compatible with a screen reader so that I can engage with a chat interface.

 ## Run this project
-The Schnacker Chat App was developed using Expo (https://docs.expo.dev/) and can be run on iOS or Android mobile devices or simulators like Android Studio (https://developer.android.com/studio/install).
+The Schnacker Chat App was developed using [Expo](https://docs.expo.dev/) and can be run on iOS or Android mobile devices or simulators like [Android Studio](https://developer.android.com/studio/install).
+It utilizes [Google Firebase](https://firebase.google.com/) to store chat data.
+See more information about setting up your own [Firebase Firestore](#create-your-own-database-with-firebase) below.

 1. Follow the documentation to install Expo on your device or a simulator on Windows, Mac or Linux.

-2. Clone Schnacker from Github
+2. Clone Schnacker from Github using the URL or Github CLI:
-Using the URL:
 ```
 $ git clone https://github.com/Nekomimi-YT/Schnacker.git
 ```
-or Github CLI:
 ```
 $ gh repo clone Nekomimi-YT/Schnacker
 ```

-3. Install the Expo CLI and npm project dependencies in the project's root folder:
+3. Install the Expo CLI and npm [project dependencies](#project-dependencies)in the project's root folder:
 ```
 $ npm i -g expo-cli
 $ npm install